Vedant-Hande/Open-Doors/PROJECT_STRUCTURE.md

 ### Notes

+- The root `package.json` acts as a convenience wrapper that runs commands in the backend directory
 - The backend serves the frontend views and static assets
 - Views are located in `frontend/views/` and referenced from `backend/app.js`
 - Static assets are served from `frontend/public/`
 - Uploaded files are stored in `backend/uploads/`
+- Actual dependencies are defined in `backend/package.json`